mrpierrot/smsleaks/README.md

 ## NodeJS

 The developement environement is based on NodeJS.
-The first think to do is install it.
+The first thing to do is install it.
 NodeJS is available at https://nodejs.org/en/download/

 ## Gulp